-for the prior school year.15 For special education students, the same funding formula applies, plus an additional per-pupil amount based upon the sending district's special education expenditures divided by a state-determined percentage specific to the 1996-97 school year.16 The CSL also requires that charter schools bill each sending school district on a monthly basis for students attending the Charter School.17
+the same funding formula applies, plus an additional per-pupil amount based upon the sending district's special education expenditures divided by a state determined percentage specific to the 1996-97 school year.
+17 The CSL also requires that charter schools bill each sending school district on a monthly basis for students attending the charter school.
+18